couchbase/couchbase-python-client/docs/source/api/threads.rst

 of time.

-This behavior itself can be controlled by the :attr:`~couchbase.connection.Connection.unlock_gil` attribute
+This behavior itself can be controlled by the :attr:`~couchbase.bucket.Bucket.unlock_gil` attribute

 .. _multiple_threads:

-Using a :class:`Connection` from multiple threads
+Using a :class:`Bucket` from multiple threads
 ---------------------------------------------------

-Sometimes it may be necessary to use a :class:`Connection` object from multiple threads.
+Sometimes it may be necessary to use a :class:`Bucket` object from multiple threads.
 This is normally not a good option as there is no concurrency gained from multiple Python threads (as they do not run in parallel, as above) it might be necessary to have a single object which is being used from